arnavbisht141/HandGestureDrone/README.md

-#Gesture Controlled Drone System:
+# Gesture Controlled Drone System

 This repository contains an AIMS DTU project focused on controlling a drone using hand gestures in real time.
-The project combines computer vision and deep learning to study human–drone interaction with an emphasis on reliability, safety, and real-time performance.
+The project explores computer vision and deep learning techniques for safe and intuitive human–drone interaction.

-#Overview
+---

+## Overview

 The system processes a live camera feed to detect hand gestures and map them to drone actions.
-MediaPipe is used for hand detection and landmark extraction, while a custom convolutional neural network (CNN) is trained to classify directional gestures from cropped hand images.
-Drone commands are currently implemented as dummy functions.

-#Technologies Used:

-Python

-OpenCV

-MediaPipe (Tasks API)

-TensorFlow / Keras

-#Gesture Recognition Pipeline:

-Webcam input

-MediaPipe hand detection and cropping

-CNN-based gesture classification

-State-based control logic

-Drone command execution (dummy)

-#Supported Gestures

-Stop

-Up

-Down

-Left

-Right

-Logic-based system gestures:

-Photo capture with countdown

-Follow-me mode using face detection

-Return-to-user and shutdown sequence

-#Dataset:
-Dataset is self-collected using a webcam

-Hand images are cropped using MediaPipe during capture

-Dataset split: 80% training, 20% validation

-Project Structure

-Notes
-This project focuses on perception and control logic, not hardware integration.

-All drone-related actions are placeholders for testing and demonstration.

-Future Work:

-Extend gesture set

-Improve robustness using data augmentation

-Temporal gesture recognition
-Edge deployment and hardware integration

-Author
+MediaPipe is used for real-time hand detection and landmark extraction, while a custom CNN is trained on a self-collected dataset to classify directional gestures.

+Drone commands are currently implemented as dummy functions for testing and demonstration.

+---

+## Tech Stack

+- Python
+- OpenCV
+- MediaPipe (Tasks API)
+- TensorFlow / Keras

+---

+## Gesture Recognition Pipeline

+1. Webcam input
+2. MediaPipe hand detection and cropping
+3. CNN-based gesture classification
+4. State-based control logic
+5. Drone command execution (dummy)

+---

+## Supported Gestures

+### CNN-based gestures
+- Stop
+- Up
+- Down
+- Left
+- Right

+### System-level gestures
+- Photo capture with countdown
+- Follow-me mode using face detection
+- Safe return-to-user and shutdown sequence

+---

+## Dataset

+- Dataset is self-collected using a webcam
+- Hand images are cropped using MediaPipe during capture
+- Dataset split: 80% training, 20% validation

+---

+---

+## Notes

+- The project focuses on perception and control logic rather than hardware integration.
+- All drone-related commands are placeholders.

+---

+## Future Improvements

+- Add more gesture classes
+- Improve robustness using data augmentation
+- Temporal gesture recognition
+- Edge deployment
+- Integration with real drone hardware

+---

+## Author

 Arnav Bisht
 AIMS DTU